hired@UCB - Careers, Employability and Placements Service

 We can help you secure part-time employment and/or voluntary work, which will further enhance your employability skills.

 Unitemps is our campus-based recruitment agency.
 Whether you would like part-time work during term time, seasonal work or full-time work during the academic holiday periods, Unitemps is here to help you.
-You can register by visiting the Unitemps website or visit our Recruitment Consultants within hired@UCB on the Seventh Floor of the Summer Row Campus.
+You can register by visiting the Unitemps website or visit our Recruitment Consultants within hired@UCB on the Ground Floor of the Moss House Campus.

 Volunteering is a great way to gain additional experience during your studies, and will support you in getting hired at the end of your course.
 The hired@UCB team works in partnership with local charities and not-for-profit organisations to support the recruitment of volunteers by: